bullet-train-co/bullet_train-core/docs/upgrades.md

-# Pulling Updates Into Your Application
+# Upgrading Your Bullet Train Application

-## Overview
+## Upgrading the Framework

-As an optional prerequisite, please read our blog article describing [how and why Bullet Train is distributed the way it is](https://blog.bullettrain.co/how-is-bullet-train-distributed/).
+The vast majority of Bullet Train's functionality is distributed via Ruby gems, so you can pull the latest updates by running `bundle update`.

+## Pulling Updates from the Starter Repository

-To upgrade the framework, you’ll simply merge the upstream Bullet Train repository into your local repository.
-If you haven’t tinkered with the framework defaults at all, then this should happen with no meaningful conflicts at all.
+There are times when you'll want to pull updates from the starter repository into your local application.
+Thankfully, `git merge` provides us with the perfect tool for just that.
+You can simply merge the upstream Bullet Train repository into your local repository.
+If you haven’t tinkered with the starter repository defaults at all, then this should happen with no meaningful conflicts at all.
 Simply run your automated tests (including the comprehensive integration tests Bullet Train ships with) to make sure everything is still working as it was before.

-If you _have_ modified some framework defaults _and_ we also happened to update that same logic upstream, then pulling the most recent version of the framework should cause a merge conflict in Git, which will give you an opportunity to compare our upstream changes with your local customizations and resolve them in a way that makes sense for your application.
+If you _have_ modified some starter repository defaults _and_ we also happened to update that same logic upstream, then pulling the most recent version of the starter repository should cause a merge conflict in Git.
+This is actually great, because Git will then give you the opportunity to compare our upstream changes with your local customizations and allow you to resolve them in a way that makes sense for your application.

-Practically speaking, most framework updates will be a feature branch that you merge our upstream changes into, and then after it checks out in testing, you can merge that into main.

-## Steps

 ### 1. Make sure you're working with a clean local copy.

 ```
 git status
 ```